evelinawahlstrom/TheTraveller-client/README.md

 - As a user I want to be able to register with an email + password.
 - As a user I then want to be able to login to my profile page.
+- As a user I am able to add images from my travels.
 - As a user when I click on an image, I’m redirected to the that image description endpoint (/image/id).

 ## Gif showcasing my project